rkcudjoe/ruby/README.md

-# The Self-Taught Programmer's Ultimate Guide To Ruby (and Rails)
+# The Self-Taught Programmer's Guide To Ruby (and Rails)